Pittsburgh International Airport: Construction

 In 2017, Allegheny County Airport Authority officials announced a $1.1 billion plan to renovate and reconfigure the terminal complex, including a new landside terminal and a new parking garage.
 Under the proposal, the current landside building would be demolished if another use is not found, and the number of gates would be reduced from 75 to 51.
 A new landside building would be constructed between the airside terminal's concourses C and D, with new security and baggage facilities, a new international arrivals area, and many other amenities to serve passengers.
 The board chairman of the Airport Authority, David Minnotte, said, "The people of Pittsburgh finally get an airport built for them and not USAir".
 No taxpayer dollars would be used to construct the new facility, and it would be instead financed with floating bonds, grants, passenger facility charges, and revenue from natural gas drilling on airport property.

 Construction was originally expected to begin in summer 2020 and the new terminal was slated to open in 2023.
 In April 2020, however, airport officials decided to delay the selling of bonds and start of construction due to the coronavirus pandemic.
 In February 2021, airport officials announced the project would begin later that year with an increased budget of $1.39 billion.
 The airlines serving the airport agreed to fund $182 million in construction site preparation work for the project.
 An additional $28.8 million in funding will come from the Infrastructure Investment and Jobs Act.
 Construction finally began in July 2021 and was originally projected to be completed in late 2024 for opening in early 2025.
 Total costs increased to $1.7 billion.

 Airport officials emphasized the local flair of the new terminal.
 Building materials were sourced locally, including the steel, and around 90% of construction workers lived in the Pittsburgh region.
 The roof is intended to mimic the rolling hills of western Pennsylvania and the support columns are intended to resemble tree branches.
 The bridge and tunnel between the landside and airside terminals is intended to mirror the Fort Pitt Tunnel and Fort Pitt Bridge.
 An outdoor terrace is accessible to passengers even after clearing security.

+Costs

+The budget for the new terminal building was raised by the Allegheny County Airport Authority repeatedly, from $1.1 billion when it was announced in 2017, to $1.39 billion when it broke ground in 2021, to $1.57 billion after increases were approved in 2023, to $1.72 billion at the time of the terminal's opening in 2025, when it was still not 100% complete.
+Over 80% of the project was financed by the sale of bonds, with the remainder paid by passenger fees, federal grants, parking fees, and other sources.
+The cost of the new terminal raised expenses for airlines to $17.64 per enplanement, up from $9.77 in 2019, which some analysts expected would lead to higher fares for customers.